buhlentozini/tgtools-recipe/README.md

 ## How to Use

 This recipe is designed for use with [Bioconda](https://bioconda.github.io/).
-After merging your PR into the Bioconda recipes repo, the package will be available via:
+The package will be available via:

 ```bash
 conda install -c bioconda tgtools